Market Entry & Compliance

 - Techniques, Timetable and Methodology

 For a BSC Party to withdraw from the BSC it must comply with the requirements within BSC Section A – Parties and Participation.
-The Market Exit page will explain the process in detail and guide you through the various steps.
+The Exiting the Market page will explain the process in detail and guide you through the various steps.